CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

  ✔ Volume cool_db_data   Removed                                                0.0s
 ```

-**2.3.3 Rebuild everything from your initialization scripts**
+**3.2.2 Rebuild everything from your initialization scripts**

-Once the volume is deleted, you can start over with a fresh build.
+Once the volume is deleted you can start over with a fresh build.

 In your terminal type:
 ```